Implementing KMSAT in 4 Steps:

 Step 3: Train Your Users

-Enroll all of your users in the 45-minute Kevin Mitnick Security Awareness Training course, or a similar comprehensive Security training module.
+Enroll all of your users in the 45-minute Kevin Mitnick Security Awareness Training course or a similar, comprehensive security awareness training module.

 Conduct randomized phishing tests along with remedial training campaigns to help strengthen your human firewall.